Jiraiya: Video games

 A Persona representing the spirit of Jiraiya in the form of a red-scarved humanoid whose head vaguely resembles that of a cartoon ninja frog decked with shuriken on his hands, as well as bell-bottoms is summoned by the character Yosuke Hanamura in the video game Persona 4.

 In the video game franchise Pokémon, Greninja is a Water/Dark-type Pokémon, the evolved form of Frogadier, and the final evolved form of Froakie, the Water-type starter of the Kalos region.
-With the appearance and abilities of both a frog and a ninja, pulling inspiration from Jiraiya.
+It has the appearance and abilities of both a frog and a ninja, pulling inspiration from Jiraiya.

 In the 2013 video game Muramasa Rebirth, one of the alternate endings has the Iga ninja Arashimaru getting possessed by his final opponent's spirit and taking on the name "Orochimaru".
 In a desperate act of defiance, Arashimaru's ally Shirohebi has the ninja's former master Shiranui spirit away a rival clan's last surviving heir during Orochimaru's attack who, when grown, takes on the name "Jiraiya" to fight Orochimaru.